msgpo/Blocker-database/README.md

 * You can either replace your existing values or add our values as you see fit.

-Contributing to this crowd-sourced list
+Contributing to list
 ---------------

+* Download and import the latest list from this repository.
 * Find your whitelist and blacklist as described above.
 * To add to whitelist, ensure no bad reputation is present for your reported page.
 * Your website must not be blocked by the [built-in safe-browsing feature](https://www.google.com/safebrowsing/static/faq.html).